Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 \item Once formalcoins and formalbanknotes have been specified: is there a clear logical distinction between the two?
 (That seems to be the case: assuming that a series number is printed on each formalbanknote then given two identically looking formalbanknotes at least one the two must be forged.
 This inference rule has no counterpart in the case of coins as these do not carry series numbers.)

-\item When multiple currencies are considered we prefer to write formalEUR instead of formaleuro, formalUSD instead of formaldollar and so on.
+\item When multiple moneyages are considered we prefer to write FEUR instead of formaleuro, FUSD instead of formaldollar and so on.
 What is the type structure of money.
-Is formalEUR, like formalUSD, formalGBP and formalCHF, an instance of a wider class formalmoney.
-Is there a class of formalcoins, so that Euro formalcoin both inherits from formalcoin and from formalEUR.
-How about formalbanknotes?
+Are say FEUR and FBTC instances of a wider class formalmoney.
 Are different forms of money, say credits and debts also to be classified in this type structure?
 How do different national forms of Euro formalcoins fit in this picture?

 \item Can a coin (or rather a currency item) be defined in such a way that it consists of information only.
 If so is it conceivable to have a theory of money in which money only features as information.